Two [Christian] results of hard times…

 Time to be even more transparent.

-Losing so many people in a relatively short life span has made me hold on a little too tightly to the few family members have left.
+Losing so many people in a relatively short life span has made me hold on a little too tightly to the few family members who have left.

 That’s not healthy.